 Every Charlotte home is unique, each with its own charm and its own needs.
 Similarly, each of the windows in your Charlotte home are different too.
-Their dimensions, shape, the direction they face and more will vary and influence which window treatment that fits them best.
+Their dimensions, shape, the direction they face and more will vary and influence the style of window treatment that fits them best.

 But more than any other factor, the style of window is often the most important for choosing your ideal window treatment.
 These are our team’s picks for window treatments to match the unique window varieties found in Charlotte houses.